Aortic dissection: Aortogram

-An aortogram involves the placement of a catheter in the aorta and injection of contrast material while taking X-rays of the aorta.
-The procedure is known as aortography.
-Previously thought to be the diagnostic gold standard, it has been supplanted by other, less-invasive imaging modalities.
+An aortogram involves injection of contrast material while taking X-rays of the aorta.
+Once commonly used, its use has since been supplanted by less invasive and more sensitive imaging modalities.
+The American Heart Association does not recommend the use of aortograms as a first line imaging modality in the diagnoses of aortic dissections.
+They note that aortograms have limited sensitivity and are more invasive than other tests.

 Classification

 Several different classification systems have been used to describe aortic dissections.
 One such classification is based on chronicity and labels aortic dissections as hyperacute (<24 hours duration), acute (2–7 days), subacute (8–30 days), and chronic (>30 days).
 The systems commonly in use are based on either the anatomy of the dissection or the duration of onset of symptoms before the presentation.
 The Stanford system is used more commonly now, as it is more attuned to the management of the patient.

 DeBakey

 The DeBakey system, named after cardiothoracic surgeon Michael E. DeBakey, is an anatomical description of the aortic dissection.
 It categorizes the dissection based on where the original intimal tear is located and the extent of the dissection (localized to either the ascending aorta or descending aorta or involving both the ascending and descending aorta).